 registered on the title of your property and are thinking of selling, you should keep in mind that anyone involved in the sale process (e.g. real estate agents, lawyers) needs to be informed of the covenant.
 Prospective buyers and new owners must be informed of the covenant on the property title so that they can factor this into their decisions.

-With the permission of the vendor, a Stewardship Officer may provide an agent or a prospective buyer with a copy of the Nature Conservation Plan, which is the document that guides management activities for the reserve.
+With the permission of the vendor, the PLCP may provide an agent or a prospective buyer with a copy of the Nature Conservation Plan, which is the document that guides management activities for the reserve.

 If you would like more information about selling or buying a property which has a Conservation Covenant registered on the title, please have a look at our